Grande école: Admission to grandes écoles

-Admission to grandes écoles is different from that to French universities.
+The admissions process for grandes écoles differs greatly from those of other French universities.
 To be admitted into most French grandes écoles, most students study in a two-year preparatory program in one of the CPGEs (see below) before taking a set of competitive national exams.
 Different exams are required by groups (called "banques") of different schools.
 The national exams are sets of written tests, given over the course of several weeks, that challenge the student on the intensive studies of the previous two years.
 During the summer, those students who succeed in the written exams then take a further set of exams, usually one-hour oral exams, during which they are given a problem to solve.
 After 20 minutes of preparation, the candidate presents the solution to a professor, who challenges the candidate on the answer and the assumptions being made.
-Afterwards, candidates receive a final national ranking, which determines admission to their grande écoles of choice.
+Afterwards, candidates receive a final national ranking, which determines admission to their grande école of choice.